 Each of the two small aggregates that form early in the simulation disturb the flow to a small extent.
-Although the aggregate in the center of the injured region is initially larger, the aggregate at the upstream end of the injury grows more quickly and partially shellds the downstream portions of the injured wall, slowing growth of the centrally-located aggregate.
+Although the aggregate in the center of the injured region is initially larger, the aggregate at the upstream end of the injury grows more quickly and partially shields the downstream portions of the injured wall, slowing growth of the centrally located aggregate.
 Together these aggregates disturb the flow sufficiently that few platelets contact and adhere to the downstream portion of the injured wall.
 One can see linear chains of platelets bend in response to the fluid forces, bringing platelets of the two aggregates into close proximity and potentially leading to consolidation of the adherent platelets into one larger thrombus.
 For an aggregate that projects substantially into the vessel lumen there is a substantial strain on its most upstream attachments to the vessel wall (see upstream end of last panel) and this can lead to breaking of these attachments allowing the aggregate to roll downstream.
 For this simulation, no activator chemical was included; unactivated platelets became activated if they came sufficiently close to another activated platelet.
-This simulation pertains to events in a $200\mu$ m long segment of a $37\mu m$ diameter arteriole in which the peak inflow velocity was 1.0 cm/sec.
-The aggregates developed during a time period of approximately 2.5 sec.
+This simulation pertains to events in a 200 μm long segment of a 37 μm diameter arteriole in which the peak inflow velocity was 1.0 cm/s.
+The aggregates developed during a time period of approximately 2.5 s.
 This is one to two orders of magnitude faster than thrombi develop in injured arterioles [34].
-The speedup here is due to the very simple rules used for platelet adhesion and cohesion and for platelet activation (see Sec.4.4), and to our use of a platelet concentration somewhat higher than physiological.
+The speedup here is partly due to our use of a platelet concentration somewhat higher than physiological.
+Mostly, it is due to the very simple rules governing platelet responses (see Section 4.4) according to which any platelet contacting the injured wall adheres, any activated platelet contacting another activated platelet coheres, and platelet activation happens instantaneously.

 Fig. 4 shows snapshots from a brief three-dimensional simulation [16].
-For this simulation, a platelet is represented by a triangulated surface mesh of elastically-connected IB points.
+For this simulation, a platelet is represented by a triangulated surface mesh of elastically connected IB points.
 The surface mesh was constructed beginning with the vertices of a truncated icosahedron ('soccerball'), introducing new vertices to triangularize each hexagonal and pentagonal face, and then refining each of the resulting triangles into four smaller triangles.
 Platelet contact with the injured portion of the vessel wall leads to activation of the platelet and its secretion of activating chemical into the blood plasma.
 The isosurface bounds the region in which the activator concentration is sufficiently high to activate platelets.
 Below it, we see the development of a small wall-bound aggregate and a number of platelet doublets not attached to the vessel wall.